 Chuck and I have left our day jobs twice now to meet at Mama’s home in New Jersey for a week where we have sorted and boxed, painted and staged, and tossed.
 Mainly tossed.
 The pile that was hauled out of her garage took up way more space than her car.
 And that didn’t include the fifty plus over-sized bags that we bribed the garbage men to take.
 Or the countless boxes and random furniture that the Salvation Army was scheduled to pick up.
-Stacy, Chuck’s wife, has helped us and brother Jack and his wife, Jane, have fed us wonderful meals every night while we gathered around her dining room table, swapping stories about her, some of which I’d never heard before, but none of them really surprising.
+Stacy, Chuck’s wife, has helped us and brother Jack and his wife, Jane, have fed us wonderful meals every night while we gathered around her dining room table, swapping stories, some of which I’d never heard, but none of them really surprising.

 We already knew that Mama was full of contradictions.
 She was both eccentric and main stream, expedient and meticulous, gracious and bossy, self-sacrificing and self-asserting.
 She was a marriage counselor who was herself divorced.
 A mother who spanked us for lying but never gave a straight answer when asked about her health.
 A psychologist who gave personality profiles to others but couldn’t figure out her own.
 An intellect whose favorite past time was gaming on her iPad.